scalar-labs/scalardb/docs/api-guide.md

 ##### Commit in Two-Phase Commit Interface

-The group commit feature manages all in-flight transactions in memory.
-When the feature is enabled with the two-phase commit interface, the information must be solely maintained by the coordinator service to prevent conflicts caused by participant services' inconsistent writes to the coordinator table, which may contain different transaction distributions over groups.
+The group commit feature manages all ongoing transactions in memory.
+When the feature is enabled with the two-phase commit interface, the information must be solely maintained by the coordinator service to prevent conflicts caused by participant services' inconsistent writes to the Coordinator table, which may contain different transaction distributions over groups.
 Consequently, `com.scalar.db.transaction.consensuscommit.TwoPhaseConsensusCommit.commit()` must be called first by the coordinator service before being called by participant services.

 ```java
   AtomicBoolean globalCommitSuccess = new AtomicBoolean();